Ipswich Grammar School: Campus

-The original school buildings from the 1860s still sit on the crown of Grammar School Hill, with the original building now known as the 'Great Hall'.
-These buildings are now listed by the National Trust of Australia.
-The school grounds themselves have undergone a notable transformation in recent years, with the most significant change being the introduction of the Igor Lapa Junior School.
-Now included within the Igor Lapa Junior School is a full indoor sand volleyball pit and some basketball hoops with cricket pitches marked out on them.
-Some further extensions have been made to the junior school due to the new attendance of prep to grade three.
-Recently, the Board of Trustees approved expansion of the Prep buildings, and refurbishment of the remaining Tennis Court at Ipswich Grammar's main campus.
+The original school buildings from the 1860s sit on the crown of Grammar School Hill, with the central structure now known as the 'Great Hall'.
+These buildings are listed by the National Trust of Australia.
+The school grounds have undergone significant transformation in recent years, most notably the introduction of the Igor Lapa Junior School.
+Now included within the Igor Lapa Junior School is a full indoor sand volleyball pit, basketball hoops, and cricket pitches.
+Further extensions have been made to the junior school due to the new attendance of prep to grade three.

-Due to this expansion of the Prep building over the Tennis courts, additional Courts have been made at the school's externally owned land in Brassall.
-This land is usually used for cross country, cricket, rugby and soccer in the appropriate seasons.
-Eight new Tennis courts were constructed at the Brassall grounds during the 2008 Christmas break for GPS competition and training for the students.
+Due to this expansion of the Prep buildings over the Tennis courts, additional Courts were built at the school's Brassall sports complex.
+This land is usually used for cross country, cricket, rugby, and soccer.
+Eight new tennis courts were constructed at the Brassall grounds.

-Ipswich Grammar School, recently occupied the services of Stonestreets Coaches and Doyles Coaches, to do the school's charter routes.

 GPS membership

-IGS is a member of the Great Public Schools Association of Queensland, better known as the GPS, which was established in 1918.
-IGS was one of the founding members.
-Today, nine schools are involved in the GPS system, being IGS, Nudgee College, Gregory Terrace, Brisbane Grammar School, Toowoomba Grammar School, Anglican Church Grammar School, Brisbane State High School, The Southport School and Brisbane Boys' College.
-Thirteen formal GPS Activities are engaged in between the schools, with Premierships for each activity awarded each year.
+IGS is a founding member of the Great Public Schools Association of Queensland, better known as the GPS Association, which was established in 1918.
+Today, nine schools participate in the GPS Association.
+These are Ipswich Grammar, Nudgee College, Gregory Terrace, Brisbane Grammar School, Toowoomba Grammar School, Anglican Church Grammar School, Brisbane State High School, The Southport School and Brisbane Boys' College.
+The schools engage in 13 formal GPS activities, with a premiership awarded annually for each activity.

-Despite being among the smaller of the GPS Schools in terms of student attendance, IGS performs well in a number of GPS competitions, chief amongst them the annual Track and Field competition, which was claimed by Ipswich Grammar thirteen times in fifteen years from 1998 through 2012, only losing two premierships in this reign.
-Both losses were to Nudgee College, by two points in 2006 and seven points in 2010.
-In 2020, the school almost broke the record for the most points ever score, only needing 0.5 points to tie with the record, in another premiership for IGS in 2020, 3rd in a row after 2018 and 2019 ended up in success for the school.
+Ipswich Grammar's GPS sporting success belies its status as among the smallest of the GPS schools.
+Known for the strength of its athletics program, IGS has claimed more GPS track and field premierships than any other school.
+IGS regularly ranks among the strongest athletics schools in Australia.
+In 2024, it ranked first in the "intermediate" age category and third in the "junior" category, among all Australian schools at the Australian All-Schools Athletics Championships.
+IGS students and alumni have represented Australia in Commonwealth Games and Olympic Games.
+They have also represented national teams in virtually every sport, most prominently in basketball, cricket, rugby union, rugby league, soccer, swimming, and water polo.